danielabar/tidysum/README.md

 tidysum --e /path/to/expenses.csv
 ```

-Where `expenses.csv` contains entries with date (YYYY-MM-DD), amount, category and merchant.
+Where `expenses.csv` contains entries with date (YYYY-MM-DD), amount, category and merchant as per the example below:

 ```
 2018-10-01,34.29,Groceries,Loblaws